rgpower/rgpower/README.md

 ### Hi there 👋

-An accomplished senior systems developer with over 20 years experience building well-architected IT solutions.
+I am an accomplished senior systems developer with over 20 years experience building well-architected IT solutions.
 With core values of compassion, curiosity, and transparency, and a contagious can-do attitude, always ready to solve tough problems, inspire teams, and lead by example.

 Lately, I have been using AWS and Google Cloud Services to provide an awesome experience for our [Celtx](https://www.celtx.com) fans!